|

 Discuss

 the character of Dr. Oliver Wendell Holmes.
-Why does he

-emerge as the character in the novel with the heaviest burden?
+Why does he emerge as the character in the

-of the story so disruptive and frightening to Holmes?
+the story so disruptive and frightening to

 ...